Archived Projects

 IDEA Skilled Birth Attendant (SBA) Training in Nepal

-IDEA will be selecting 15 students every three months for this advanced SBA training with the requirement that after graduation they will be returning to their rural communities to help improve safe deliveries for mothers and babies.
+IDEA will be selecting 15 students every three months for this advanced SBA training with the requirement that after graduation they will be returning to their rural communities to help provide safe delivery for mothers and babies.
+The results of this program have been very successful and the Ministry of health is satisfied.

 Munsel-ling School Passive Solar Heating